The Action Plan Implementation Framework has been created to support the implementation of Wolfville's Housing Accelerator Fund Action Plan.

 The Housing Accelerator Fund (HAF) is a federal program administered by the Canada Mortgage and Housing Corporation (CMHC).
 It provides funding to local governments to incentivize and support initiatives that accelerate housing supply.
 The Town of Wolfville is one of 150+ municipalities participating in the program and implementing an HAF-Action Plan.

-This Action Plan consists of 4 key actions:
+The Action Plan consists of 4 key actions:

 1. Reviewing and updating municipal planning documents to align with housing priorities to allow a wider mix of housing types in more areas of Town by simplifying planning processes and accelerating approvals.
 With changing population projections and housing needs across all demographics, updates to the Planning Documents will improve process for approving needed housing units through a gentle density approach.